bashbug/tango-scene-reconstructor/README.md

 <img alt="TANGO VIO" src="https://github.com/bashbug/TangoProject/blob/master/img/tango_mesh_and_pose_graph_with_red_loops.png">

 and its given pose graph generated with g2o.
 The red lines are detected loop closures by the FTFSM method.
-The result of the FTFSM optimized graph and model shows a more accurate alginment.
+The result of the FTFSM optimized graph and model shows a more accurate alignment.

 <img alt="FTFSM" src="https://github.com/bashbug/TangoProject/blob/master/img/ftfsm_mesh_and_pose_graph_with_red_loops.png">